Imalent RT70 Flashlight Review Update

 I was surprised that the threads on this copy were actually not ideally clean, and ended up feeling a bit gritty.
 More on that in a bit.

 In the picture below, you may start seeing part of my issue with the light, and why I think it’d be just as good to have built-in cells.
 See the flecks on there?
-That’s brass from the brass rings for positive and negative connection.
+That’s brass from the brass rings for positive and negative connections.
 The brass flakes off.
-Or is scrubbed off by the bare aluminum part of the body.
+Or is it scrubbed off by the bare aluminum part of the body?

 I don’t think the flaking is enough to cause any shorts, but it’s annoying.